-and differ in .

-total happiness; whether people are virtuous or vicious

-whether people are virtuous or vicious; total happiness

-total happiness; whether hedonism is true

-whether hedonism is true; total happiness

-٠ whether headman is true, total happiness

-7. Hedonism is a theory about the value of

-worlds.

-b. lives for the people who lead them.

-actions from the moral point of view.

-all of the above

-0 · a

-8. omy is the

-ability to control others' lives.

-power to guide our life through our own free choices.

-ability of our subconscious to affect our behavior.

-d. power that robots have to operate according to a set of commands.

-9. The ex eperience machine thought experiment is supposed to show that happiness is less

-le if it is based on

-a. immorality.

-selfishness.

-false beliefs.

-trivial hobbies.

-1.0 1 1 1

-10. ding to hedonism, a pleasant life of illusion is an equally pleasant life

-on real achievement and true beliefs

-less good for you than

-better for you than

-equally good as

-d. sometimes less good and sometimes better than

-11. The va alue of autonomy explains why paternalism is

-a.

-never justified.

-always objectionable, even when it is justified.

-always praiseworthy, even when it is not justified.

-12. Accord ding to the text, the problem with the Paradox of Hedonism Argument is that it is

-a. invalid.

-b. questionable whether hedonism implies that it is rational to directly pursue

-happiness.

-questionable whether directly pursuing happiness is rational.

-d. none of the above

-13. According to hedonism, happiness is
+- b. uncoerced. - c. autonomous. - d.
+Both b and c - 6.
+Hedonism is committed to which of the following? - a.
+Happiness makes us less well-off when it comes from immoral action. - b.
+Happiness is happiness, regardless of its source. - c.
+Happiness is more valuable when it is not based on false beliefs. - d.
+Happiness loses its value when it detracts from autonomy. - 7.
+Autonomy is - a. the ability to control others' lives. - b. the power to guide our life through our own free choices. - c. the ability of our subconscious to affect our behavior. - d. the power that robots have to operate according to a set of commands. - 8.
+The experience machine thought experiment is supposed to show that happiness is less valuable if it is based on - a. immorality. - b. selfishness. - c. false beliefs. - d. trivial hobbies. - 9.
+According to hedonism, a pleasant life of illusion is an equally pleasant life based on real achievement and true beliefs - a. less good for you than - b. better for you than - c. equally good as - d. sometimes less good, sometimes better than - 10.
+The value of autonomy explains why paternalism is - a. always justified. - b. never justified. - c. always objectionable, even when it is justified. - d. always praiseworthy, even when it is not justified. - 11.
+According to the text, the problem with the paradox of hedonism argument is that - a. it is invalid. - b. it is questionable whether hedonism implies that it is rational to directly pursue happiness. - c. it is questionable whether directly pursuing happiness is rational. - d.
+None of the above - 12.
+According to hedonism, happiness is - a. always more valuable at the beginning of one's life. - b. always more valuable at the end of one's life.

-- a. always more valuable at the beginning of one's life. - b. always more valuable at the end of one's life. - c. equally valuable at all times in one's life.\ - d. more or less valuable at different times depending on the "trajectory" of one's life. - 14.
-If happiness always makes us better off, then hedonism - a. must be true. - b. must be false. - c. might be true, but only if other things make us better off as well. - d. might still be false if other things make us better off as well.\ - 15.
-If people can sometimes be unhappy because something bad has happened to them, then hedonism - a. is true. - b. is false.\ - c. might be true, but only if people are never unhappy for any other reason. - d. none of the above - 16.
+- c. equally valuable at all times in one's life. - d. more or less valuable at different times depending on the "trajectory" of one's life. - 13.
+If happiness always makes us better off, then hedonism - a. must be true. - b. must be false. - c. might be true, but only if other things make us better off as well. - d. might still be false if other things make us better off as well. - 14.
+If people can sometimes be unhappy because something bad has happened to them, then - a. hedonism is true. - b. hedonism is false. - c. hedonism might be true, but only if people are never unhappy for any other reason. - d.
+None of the above - 16.
 What is the paradox of hedonism? - a.
-Those who try very hard to make themselves happy almost never succeed.\ - b.
-The less you care about material things like wealth and status, the happier you will be - c.
-The more you make other people happy, the happier you will be. - d. all of the above
+Those who try very hard to make themselves happy almost never succeed. - b.
+The less you care about material things like wealth and status, the happier you will be. - c.
+The more you make other people happy, the happier you will be. - d.
+All of the above

-- 17. Hedonists overcome the "Evil Pleasures" objection by - a. admitting that the pleasure that comes from doing evil deeds is not valuable. - b. making a distinction between moral goodness and well-being.\ - c. making a distinction between physical and attitudinal pleasure. - d. none of the above (The "Evil Pleasures" objection refutes hedonism.)
+- 17. How can hedonists overcome the "Evil Pleasures" objection? - a.
+By admitting that the pleasure that comes from doing evil deeds is not valuable - b.
+By making a distinction between moral goodness and well-being - c.
+By making a distinction between physical and attitudinal pleasure - d.
+They can't; the "Evil Pleasures" objection refutes hedonism.